Ishu011/FashionTrend/README.md

 ---

-*This is a demonstration project showcasing modern React development practices and beautiful UI design.*
+*This is a demonstration project showcasing modern full stack development practices and beautiful UI design.*